Cheryl-Lau/Cheryl-Lau.github.io/research.md

 ### A semi-confined Supernova explosion

-If you think about it, this scenario now becomes fairly analogous to a "semi-confined explosion", a modelling problem that has been well-studied in engineering for decades to understand bomb impacts inside buildings.
+If you think about it, this scenario now becomes fairly analogous to a "semi-confined explosion", a modelling problem that has been well-studied in engineering for decades to understand bomb impact inside buildings.
 (You might hate engineers but please just read on.)
-What we could do is to simplify the geometry of this feedback modelling problem, and try putting supernovae into spherical clouds with well-defined channel openings.
+What we could do is to simplify the geometry of this astrophysical problem, and try put the supernovae into spherical clouds with well-defined channel openings.
 I called this a "semi-confined supernova" model.
-It allows for a robust study on the impact of confinement by early-feedback-carved bubbles.
+It allows for a robust study of the impact of confinement by early-feedback-carved bubbles.

 <div style="text-align: center;">
    <img src="images/sncavity_evol.png" alt="Simplified semi-confined SN" width="330" height="180" class="center" style="margin-left: 0px; margin-right: 0px; margin-top: 0px, margin-bottom: 0px;">